 Building a Charleston prescription drug DUI defense on your own is never a good idea.
 There are simply too many collateral consequences that should be considered and evaluated prior to deciding on the best course of action in a given case.
 Hiring an experienced prescription drug DUI attorney puts you in the best possible position to have your case dismissed quickly without the headache and uncertainty that surrounds self-representation.

-Prosecuting a Prescription Drug DUI Charge
+What is a Prescription Drug DUI Charge?

 A prescription drug is any controlled substance or medication that can only be legally obtained through a doctor’s prescription.
 Common examples include Ambien, Xanax, Adderall, Oxycodone, Valium, Percocet, and other prescription pain medications.

 To charge someone with a prescription drug DUI, law enforcement must have evidence amounting to probable cause that a person’s ability to drive their motor vehicle is materially and appreciably impaired by the use of prescription drugs.
 The government must prove that the person used prescribed medication in some way other than prescribed, which caused them to be unable to operate a motor vehicle safely due to material and appreciable impairment from misuse of the medication.

 How an Attorney Builds an Effective Defense

 To analyze a case and prepare a proper defense in a prescription drug DUI case, an experienced Charleston DUI lawyer could conduct proper and thorough investigation as close in time to the arrest as possible; research of the qualifications and credentials of the arresting officer; and review of any and all videos associated with the case to see if there have been any violation of a client’s constitutional rights under applicable case law precedent.